How to compile Emacs with native compilation on Windows

 make install

-If you forgot to specify --prefix option to ./configure command, you can specify it when installing.
+If you forgot to specify the --prefix option to the ./configure command, you can specify it when installing.

 make install prefix=/c/opt/emacs

-After installation switch to the install folder defined by --prefix parameter and test run it.
+After installation, switch to the install folder defined by the --prefix parameter and test run it.

 runemacs.exe -Q

-This will start the default Emacs without executing init file.
+This will start the default Emacs without executing the init file.

 5. Usage

-You are now ready to use Emacs with native compilation option.
+You are now ready to use Emacs with the native compilation option.

-However, before starting Emacs, you need to make sure to add MINGW64/bin folder to the Windows PATH environment variable, so that Emacs can find libraries it requires for the usage.
+However, before starting Emacs, you need to ensure that the MINGW64/bin folder is added to the Windows PATH environment variable, so that Emacs can find the libraries it requires.

 Alternatively, you can also copy these libraries to the Emacs bin folder, in order not to depend on the mingw environment after compilation.

-If some Emacs functionality or some package you use doesn't work please report an issue to the package maintainers or the Emacs itself, so it can be fixed before the next release is publicly available.
+If some Emacs functionality or some package you use doesn't work, please report an issue to the package maintainers or to Emacs itself, so it can be fixed before the next release is publicly available.

 Keywords: emacs windows msys2